Last updated on:

 Now that we’re straying away from Gamma, the Klippermate tennis racquet stringing machine has its time to shine.

-This is completely ready to use right out of the box, just pull it out, look at the included instructions, and you’re off to the races.
+This is completely ready to use right out of the box.
+Just pull it out, review the instructions, and you’re off to the races.

-Everything you need is in this pack for a reasonable price: you get your tools and varying stringing methods to get the best possible string pattern for your racquet.
+Everything you need is in this pack for a reasonable price.

-Klippermate includes an unlimited lifetime warranty on parts and labor, so you’ll have nothing to worry about from the moment you decide to purchase this stringer.
+Klippermate includes an unlimited lifetime guarantee on parts and labor, so you’ll have nothing to worry about from the moment you decide to get this stringer.

 #4 Tourna 300-CS Crank Stringing Machine